The CSU System

 CSU Historical Milestones

 The individual California State Colleges were established as a system with a Board of Trustees and a chancellor in 1960 by the Donahoe Higher Education Act.
 In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University (CSU).
-Today, the CSU is comprised of 23 member universities, including comprehensive and polytechnic universities and, since July 1995, the California State University Maritime Academy, a specialized university.
+Today, the CSU is comprised of 22 member universities, including comprehensive and polytechnic universities.
+The oldest university—San José State University—was founded in 1857 and became the first institution of public higher education in California.
+The newest — California State University Channel Islands — opened in fall 2002, with freshmen arriving in fall 2003.
+And in 2022, the CSU in Humboldt became California State Polytechnic University, Humboldt, joining San Luis Obispo and Pomona as the state's third public polytechnic university.

 In 1963, the CSU's Academic Senate was established to act as the official voice of CSU faculty in university-wide matters.
 Also, the California State College Student Presidents Association — which was later renamed the California State Student Association (CSSA), was founded to represent each university student association on issues affecting students.